5 Best Garam Masala Substitute

 If you don’t have those spices on hand but have curry powder, this wouldn’t be an exact substitute due to very different flavor profiles.
 However, curry powder generally goes well in most Indian dishes.
 If you have them on hand, you can also add any of the spices found in garam masala to curry powder and use that as a good substitute.

 If you have any of the spices in your spice cupboard that are commonly found in garam masala, such as cumin, cloves, cardamom, cinnamon, coriander, fennel, fenugreek, nutmeg, or Indian bay leaves, you can try making your own garam masala.
-Refer to the first option (DIY garam masala) for suggested measurements so you can bring out some key garam masala flavors in your dishes.
+Refer to the first option (DIY garam masala) for suggested measurements to bring out some key garam masala flavors in your dishes.

 About the Author

-Sharon Chen is an Integrative Nutrition Health Coach, an author and a sous vide fanatic who believes food not only brings healing but also connection.
-As the creator of StreetSmart Kitchen, she's on a mission to help you find balance, ease, joy, and simplicity in the kitchen as you improve your well-being.
+Sharon Chen is an Integrative Nutrition Health Coach and author of the Complete Sous Vide Cookbook.
+She believes food not only brings healing but also connection.
+As the creator of StreetSmart Kitchen, she aims to make meal prep easier than ever and help you find balance, ease, joy, and simplicity in the kitchen as you improve your well-being.